 With a C Corporation, or C-Corp, you are the majority shareholder of your company.
 This business structure provides limited liability, separating your personal and professional assets.
 While this structure is one of the most complex business arrangements available, it is also the most sophisticated, making it an attractive option for independents.

-1. Register Your Business Name
+2. Register Your Business Name

-If you don’t register a DBA name, the name of the business will default to the name of the legal owner of your business.
+If you choose to run your business as a Sole Proprietor, the name of the business will default to the name of the owner’s legal name.
 For example, if your name is Rachel Smith and you form a consulting company, the legal name of the business will be “Rachel Smith.”
 However, if you decide to name your company “Rachel Smith Consulting,” you’ll need to register this as a DBA name.

 If you are planning on operating nationally or providing online services, you may want to consider getting your business name trademarked.
 A DBA name or incorporated business name will not offer brand protection in the 49 states where your business is not registered.
 While trademarking is not a requirement, it will provide stronger protection for your brand.
 This process involves applying for a trademark with the U.S. Patent and Trademark Office.
 If you do want to pursue a trademark, start by conducting a comprehensive search to make sure the name you want to use is available.

 Check out: 9 Ways to Build a Personal Brand for Small Business

 4. Get an Employer Identification Number (EIN) from the IRS

 Any business that operates as a corporation or partnership or has employees will be required to have an Employer Identification Number (EIN) from the IRS.
 An EIN identifies your business for tax purposes—think of it as a Social Security number for your business—and you can use to open a business bank account, file tax returns, and apply for business licenses.